Michi05/michi05.github.io/_posts/2024-11-18-first-entry.md

 ---
-title: "Intro & Purpose"
+title: "Beta version"
-excerpt: ""
+excerpt: "This web is work in progress... (permanently?)"
 header:
   image: ""
   caption: ""